‘Squid Game’ season 2: New characters revealed at Netflix's Tudum event

 Netflix officially confirmed Squid Game season 2 in June 2022 and since then, there has been a buzz among fans.
 Speculations about the killer doll, its release date and new games have been on the rise.
 Now, new characters have been revealed as well.

-At the Netflix Tudum event in Sao Paulo, Brazil, on 17 June (18 June IST), new actors were announced to join the cast along with season 1 veterans.
+At the Netflix Tudum event in Sao Paulo, Brazil, on 17 June, new actors were announced to join the cast along with season 1 veterans.

 Here’s all we know about Squid Game season 2 so far